 The Anticipatory Care Plan (ACP) group has been set up with a key objective to develop and pilot a draft single ACP to be considered nationally by the Living Well in Communities Programme.
 Further work around ACP is focussed on reducing avoidable admissions and readmissions and providing ambulatory options to admission through the frailty clinic and extended community teams including a new Closer to Home service and the roll out of the ALFY advice line for vulnerable older people.

-There is ongoing focus on delivering the Dementia Strategy with work on all national commitments being co-ordinated through the Dementia Steering Group which reports to the CHP Quality Improvement Risk Management Group (QIRMG).
+There is ongoing focus on delivering the Dementia Strategy with work on all national commitments being co-ordinated through the Dementia Steering Group.

 Technology & data